PandaMapReduce/PandaMapReduce/README.md

-biostatistics

-source code repository for biostatistics project
+source code repository for C-means and Panda Framework

 A) Including Four Implementations of C-means on Delta on FutureGrid